 June 11: Fiestas de San Bernabé Logroño’s festivities run for a week around this date.

-24: Día de San Juan Fiesta with bullfights and dance in León and more religious observances in Palencia.
+24: Día de San Juan Fiesta with bullfights and dance in León Dropdown content and more religious observances in Palencia.
 The following week there’s a big fiesta in Soria.

 29: Día de San Pedro Burgos starts a vibrant two-week fiesta, when gigantillos parade in the streets, and there are concerts, bullfights and all-night parties.
-Also big celebrations in León, while in Haro (where festivities started on the 24th) there’s the drunken Batalla del Vino.
+Also big celebrations in León Dropdown content, while in Haro (where festivities started on the 24th) there’s the drunken Batalla del Vino.

 Aug 15: Fiesta de la Assumption Colourful festivals in La Alberca and Peñafiel.